johnrossblair/BlairsSimpleBackup/README.md

 # Install

-You can either download the file "simple_backup_tool.sh" from the main repo, or you can clone the repository directly from GitHub:
+You can either download the file "simple_backup_script.sh" from the main repo, or you can clone the repository directly from GitHub:

 # Clone the repo: